wildfly/quickstart/CONTRIBUTING.md

 5. Create a new topic branch to contain your feature, change, or fix (`git checkout -b <topic-branch-name>`).

-6. Make sure that your changes follow the General Guide Lines.
+6. Make sure that your changes follow the General Guidelines below.

 7. Commit your changes to your topic branch.